Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

+However, a single $T_{L}^{g}$ operator acting on the ground state does not create an excitation with a definite topological label.
+The resulting state $T_{L}^{g}\ket{\mathrm{GS}}$ violates $A_{v_0}$ and $A_{v_n}$ (where $v_0=\partial_0L$ and $v_n=\partial_1L$) but carries no additional quantum numbers that distinguish different particle types.
+From Eqs.~(\ref{eq_32}) and~(\ref{eq_33}) we can see that different group elements $g$ carried by $T_{L}^{g}$ can be continuously connected by $A_{v_0}^{k}$ and $A_{v_n}^{k}$.
+To obtain excitations with well-defined topological charges that are invariant under local perturbations, we must project onto irreducible representations of the group $G$ at the endpoints.
+This projection is achieved by taking appropriate linear combinations of $T_{L}^{g}$ weighted by representation matrix elements, which yields the string operator for a particle labeled by an irrep $R$:

-where $R$ labels the irreducible representation (irrep) of $G$, $\Gamma$ denotes the matrix of the irrep, $i,j$ are row and column indices, $\ast$ and $R^\ast$ denote complex conjugate and complex conjugate representation.
-In Eq.~(\ref{eq_particle}), the particle type is characterized by the irrep $R$.
-The indices $i$ and $j$ label some internal degrees of freedom that can be changed by a local action.
-For a particle living on the vertex $v$, an arbitrary local action on this particle can be generated by the local operators $B_{p,s}^{h}$ and $A_{v}^{g}$ as
+where $R$ labels an \textit{irreducible representation} (irrep) of $G$, $\Gamma$ denotes a matrix of the irrep, $i, j$ are row and column indices; $\ast$ and $R^\ast$ respectively denote complex conjugate and \textit{complex conjugate irrep}.
+Since a single $T_{L}^{g}$ operator does not commute with the two vertex terms at the endpoints of $L$, the string operator $W_L(R;i,j)$ inherits this property and also fails to commute with them (unless $R$ is the trivial irrep).
+Thus, the string operator $W_L(R;i,j)$ creates a pair of particles on the vertices $\partial_0L$ and $\partial_1L$.
+We conclude that in Eq.~(\ref{eq_particle}), the particles on $\partial_0L$ and $\partial_1L$ are characterized by the irreps $R$ and $R^\ast$ respectively.
+The indices $i$ and $j$ label emergent internal degrees of freedom on $\partial_0L$ and $\partial_1L$ respectively, and they can be changed by a local action.
+The reason will be shortly discussed in Eqs.~(\ref{eq_39}), ~(\ref{eq_40}) and~(\ref{eq_41}).